 - Shuttle Bus: To reach another town outside of southern Bali, e.g. Ubud, buy a ticket at a travel agency for a shuttle bus.
 The main operator, Perama, provides services all over Bali from its office on Jalan Legian street in Kuta, about 1 km south of the hotel.

 These places are all located along Jalan Legian, which is clogged with traffic and one-way (heading south), so walking is often quicker than taking a taxi.

-- Mama’s German Restaurant – Long-time favourite among expats for drink specials, TV sports, and bratwurst.
+- Mama’s German Restaurant – Long-time favorite among expats for drink specials, TV sports, and bratwurst.
 Less than 100m north.
-1-minute walk.

 - Warung Totemo – Excellent second-floor setting, ideal for views and people-watching.
 Always superb food.
 Less than 300m from the hotel.
-Head north, and turn left along Jalan Benesari.
-3-minute walk.
+Head north and turn left along Jalan Benesari.

 - The hotel is along Jalan Legian, the main shopping street in the Kuta/Legian area.
 There’s no shortage of minimarts here, but for a more congregated and varied selection of places to eat, drink, and shop in comfort, go to the world-class Beachwalk Shopping Center.
-This is located on the beachside road, about 1km away, via Poppies Lane II (to the south) or Jalan Benesari (to the north).
+It is located on the beachside road, about 1 km away, via Poppies Lane II (to the south) or Jalan Benesari (to the north).
 Far quicker by foot than taxi.
-13-minute walk.